biotite-dev/biotite/tests/structure/data/README.rst

 1CRR: Multi-model structure with the first model ID not being 1
 7GSA: Contains 5-character residue name 'A1AA6'
 4I39: Contains altlocs for every atom
+3WIP: Structure contains a pi-cation interaction between the protein and ligand

 Creation
 --------